 - resizable editor windows to suit almost any screen size

-- custom sizes and positions of editor windows and MIDI port settings can be stored as defaults
+- custom sizes and positions of editor windows and MIDI port settings can be saved as default settings

 (Edit>'Save Settings' in the Control Panel Menu)

 - fully customisable colour scheme, fonts and size of controls

 (alternative customisable 'skins' will be made available)

 - random patch generator for the Analog Synth part

 - more features to be added soon

 The popular synthesizer related YouTube channel Ranzee AV now features a series of videos about the JDXi Manager!